 Your Taxi Licensing Barrister

 As a professional taxi licensing barrister with plenty of experience in licensing law, I can help you with a wide range of issues that you may have with your taxi license.
 I can help you to appeal against a refusal to grant a license, or against the suspension or removal of your existing license.
-Offering the same services as traditional taxi licensing solicitors, I can also act as your barrister and help you to launch a robust, legally-grounded appeal against any conditions or limitations which are placed on your license and which you believe to be unfair.
+I am able to offer litigation in a manner similar to taxi licensing solicitors and can also act as your barrister and help you to launch a robust, legally-grounded appeal against any conditions or limitations which are placed on your license and which you believe to be unfair.

 As your taxi licensing barrister, I can also provide you with expert legal representation and advocacy at hearings, speaking up in your defence when you are accused of breaking the rules of the license.

-If you have any problems with taxi licensing and require the services offered by typical taxi licensing solicitors and lawyers, or would like to meet with a taxi licensing barrister to discuss matters, then please contact me on 07771 541449 or firstname.lastname@example.org.
+If you have any problems with taxi licensing and require the services offered by typical taxi licensing solicitors and lawyers, or would like to meet with a taxi licensing barrister to discuss matters, then please contact my clerk and ask for Stuart Jessop on 0207 797 8408 or firstname.lastname@example.org.